 Within the last decade, brachytherapy treatments have been widely expanded for management of various tumor sites such as prostate, breast, and cervix.
-The success of treatment modality isattributed to the advancement of dosimetric evaluation of brachytherapy sources and treatment procedures.
+The success of this treatment modality is partially attributed to the advancement of dosimetric evaluation of brachytherapy sources and treatment procedures.
 The original and updated recommendations by task group 43 (TG-43) of the American Association of Physicists in Medicine (AAPM) are the foundation of present brachytherapy source dosimetry procedures.
 These protocols have been extensively utilized for determination of the dosimetric characteristics of various source types and models with active lengths ≤1.0cm.
-The original TG-43 protocol was introduced in 1995 based recommendations of the Interstitial Collaborative Working Group (ICWG) and contained limited published dosimetric data.
+The original TG-43 protocol introduced in 1995was based on recommendations of the Interstitial Collaborative Working Group (ICWG) and contained limited published dosimetric data.
 An update to the TG-43 protocol (TG-43U1)